Undergraduate Teaching 2024-25

 Content

-Three-phase systems (2L)
+Three-phase systems (1.5L)

-• Star and delta-connected loads and sources.
+• Star and delta-connected loads and sources, and the relationship between line and phase quantities.

 • Star-delta transformation.